Highly trained patrollers and their dogs

 You might see one of the Avalanche Rescue Dogs while skiing at Crystal.
 Training is always happening with these dogs.
 Perhaps you will see them loading a lift, running next to their skiing handler, or working a search drill.
 It is important that you are respectful and help set the dogs up for success: please do not approach or distract the dogs by yelling or barking at the dogs, or calling the dog’s name.
 Distraction and skiing too close to the dogs is a major safety concern for the working team.
 Please give the dogs plenty of space and check your speed when skiing past a team.
-A ski edge to a dog’s leg from skiing too close or colliding with a dog can cause a cut that can result in a career ending injury.
+A ski edge to a dog’s leg from skiing too close or colliding with a dog can cause a cut that can result in a career-ending injury. rich-text

 The dogs at Crystal are part of Cascade Mountain Rescue Dogs (CMRD), a 501 (c) 3 that supports the training and care of rescue dogs who train to be ready to respond anywhere in Washington State.